bluerobotics/ping-python/docs/API.md

 <br/>
 <br/>

-* `getAltitude()`
+* `getDistance()`

-Returns the most recent smoothed altitude reading in mm
+Returns the most recent smoothed distance reading in mm
 <br/>
 <br/>

 * `getConfidence()`

-Returns the confidence in the altitude measurement, as a percentage
+Returns the confidence in the distance measurement, as a percentage
 <br/>
 <br/>

-* `getInstantAltitude()`
+* `getInstantDistance()`

 Returns the best guess for this individual ping in mm.
-It is recommended to use getAltitude() instead
+It is recommended to use getDistance() instead
 <br/>
 <br/>